zoeychappell/PrivPrompt/READme.md

 # Team Members
 Zoey Chappell, Adam Braccia, and Minn Myint

+# Download all dependencies
+1. run the command 'pip install -r requirements.txt'

 # How to Set Up a dotenv environment
 By using dotenv, API keys can be set as an environment variable and not included directly in the code.
 1. Import dotenv
-2. Create a .env file in your environment.
+2. Create a file names '.env' in the root directory. .env
 3. Add an entry in the following format: api_key = "your_api_key"
+    NOTE: Each LLM has a specific naming scheme that the API key should follow.

 # To use flask and run front end:

     1. Open Terminal